Focus Booster:

 Check out my latest book and bust through that procrastination!
 Available as a paperback, an audiobook and an ebook on Kindle but NO KINDLE NECESSARY.
 Enjoy!

 You know when you're working on an organizing project in one room but you get distracted for whatever reason and end up in another room?
-Then whatever you were working on goes unfinished?
+And then another room?
+And then ANOTHER room??
+Then whatever you were working on goes unfinished?!!

 It happens to the best of us, including me, but I've figured out a focus booster that will keep you on task so that this doesn't happen.

 Let's say that you're working on decluttering your bedroom.
-You're sorting and you're on a roll.
-Then you come across something that belongs in another room like your kid's toy.
+You're sorting stuff and you're on a roll (pat on the back).
+Then, you come across something that belongs in another room like your kid's toy.
+You think to yourself, "This will only take a minute.
+Might as well get it done."
 You take it back to his room and notice that his toys are all over the place.
-You start to tidy up and the bedroom organizing project goes unfinished.
+You start to tidy up and find a cup that needs to be taken to the kitchen.
+You take it to the kitchen.
+No doubt there is a ton of stuff there that needs to be cleaned and put away, so you start doing so.
+The bedroom organizing project is a distant memory now and goes unfinished.

 If you are in the middle of an organizing project and you come across something that belongs in another part of the house, simply place the object by the door.
-Leave a few minutes at the end of your organizing session to distribute items to their rightful locations.
+By the end of the organizing project, you'll probably have a pile of things that need to be distributed.
+Leave a few minutes (or up to 15 minutes, depending on how big the pile by the door is) at the end of your organizing session to put those items in their rightful locations.

 This way you don't get distracted, you don't leave the room AND stuff still gets put away.